An Analysis of the Development and Regulation of Agricultural Biotechnology in Pakistan

 The purpose of this analysis is to present the context for biosafety regulation in Pakistan, including the investment and infrastructure currently dedicated to advanced agricultural technologies, and to review the legal and regulatory framework present in the country.
 It presents the historical context for the introduction and regulation of Bt cotton, the only GE plant to receive commercial regulatory approval in Pakistan, as well as reviewing some of the challenges facing the biosafety system.
 Finally, it looks at opportunities for advancing the biosafety regulatory system in order to improve the ability of the government and people of Pakistan to adopt technologies that will bring benefit to Pakistani agriculture while ensuring an adequate level of protection for the environment.

 Download the report here.

-Suggested citation: Roberts, A., Nazli, H., Wach, M. and Zafar, Y. (2012).
+Suggested Citation: Roberts, A., Nazli, H., Wach, M. and Zafar, Y. (2012).
 An Analysis of the Development and Regulation of Agricultural Biotechnology in Pakistan.
-Center for Environmental Risk Assessment (CERA), Washington, D.C. https://foodsystems.org/publication/an-analysis-of-the-development-and-regulation-of-agricultural-biotechnology-in-pakistan/
+Agriculture & Food Systems Institute (AFSI), Washington, D.C. https://foodsystems.org/publication/an-analysis-of-the-development-and-regulation-of-agricultural-biotechnology-in-pakistan/